Saturday, May 26, 2012

 I met two new friends this week.
 Linda and Coreen are both in their sixties, retired, and crazy about cross country biking.
 They challenged themselves to ride across the southern tier of the United States from San Diego, California to St. Augustine, Florida.
 After seven weeks of cycling, they came to Milton, Florida and spent the night with my husband, Al and me.

-There’s an online organization in the cycling circles called “warmshowers.com” which my husband joined a couple years ago before his own cycling trip down the eastern coast of Florida.
+There’s an online organization in the cycling circles called “warmshowers.org.” which my husband joined a couple years ago before his own cycling trip down the eastern coast of Florida.
 The purpose of this group is to extend hospitality to cyclists who need a comfortable bed, a home-cooked meal, and laundry facilities at no charge to them.
 Members post their cell phone numbers and a profile.

 More than once, I’ve come home from work and Al has greeted me at the door with the announcement that we’re having guests for supper.
 Kinda like that movie in the 60’s called “Guess Who’s Coming to Dinner?”